Ethical Investment and Banking

 • There are clear ongoing opportunities for the wider student body and staff community to engage with the policy.
 5%

-• There is a commitment to publicly list all investments annually (at minimum, listing what percentage of the university’s investment holdings is invested in different sectors), with a link to or explanation about where that list can be found.
+• There is a commitment, on an annual basis, to publicly disclose/list all investments being held in different companies across all asset classes and the market value of those holdings (at minimum, listing what percentage of the university’s investment holdings is invested in different sectors), with a link to or explanation about where that list can be found.
 5%

 OR